Introducing systing

 application.

-is an attempt to build a tool that can make me faster at debugging
+systing is an attempt to build a tool that can make me faster at debugging

 things, and hopefully help you too.
 It generates a trace that you can load into

-and visualize the whole system.
+perfetto and visualize the whole system.

-Wait, what’s perfetto
+Wait, what’s perfetto?

-actually two parts to perfetto
+actually two parts to perfetto, the perfetto daemon, and the perfetto UI.

 The UI is a web application that runs in your browser, and the daemon is an